dsj7419/python-learning-by-projects/07-exception-handling/README.md

 This example demonstrates the application of exception handling to manage user input effectively and ensure a smooth user experience despite erroneous inputs.

-## Project: Robust Data Entry System
+## Project: Basic Data Entry System

 ### Objective